leon4rd/test/README.md

-## Which side of the chicken has more feathers?
-The outside.
+## What did the mountain climber name his son?
+Cliff.